LindaSchonfeldt/aetrocity/README.md

 - 👋 Hi, I’m @aetrocity
-- 👀 I’m interested in interaction design, psychology and self improvement.
+- 👀 I’m interested in interaction design, psychology and self development.
 - 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me discord (LindaS#6832)